apache/activemq-website/src/components/classic/documentation/activemq-4-connection-uris.md

 ### Server side options

-There are a number of options that can be used for changing behaviour on the server for the TransportConnector in the ActiveMQ Classic broker configuration.
+There are a number of options that can be used for changing behaviour on the server for the TransportConnector in the ActiveMQ broker configuration.
 These are: property name|default|description uri|null|the bind address for the transport name|null|the name of the TransportConnector instance